Bipolar disorder (mate rangirua) is a mood disorder in which you experience extreme high moods (mania) and extreme low moods (depression).

 - talk really fast about a lot of different things

-- be agitated, irritable, or touchy
+- be agitated, easily irritable or touchy

 - have trouble relaxing or sleeping

-People having a depressive episode may:
+In a depressive episode you may:

 - feel very down or sad